-The understanding dawned onto me one day during my 10 day Vipassana course in Dharamshala, India.
+The understanding dawned onto me one day during a 10-day Vipassana course in Dharamshala, India.
 I was observing how still a deodar tree was when a crow came and sat on a branch.
 The stillness of the branch got perturbed due to the crow’s arrival.
 Moments later the crow flew away leading to yet another round of movement.
 However, the branch returned to its natural state of being soon after the crow flew away.
 I could correlate this with my mind’s functioning.
 Our mind(Chitta) is like the tree, which is still in its normal state.
 When an idea strikes across it, it produces vibrations(Vrittis) in the mind.
 However, we start reacting to the Vrittis produced and hence, produce more of them in the mind.

 Momentary reaction is still acceptable upto a certain extent.
 The tree reacted momentarily to the crow’s action & it didn’t try to control the natural occurrence, it just behaved as an observer.
 We, on the other hand, start reacting and also, want to control the natural occurrences according to our likes and dislikes.
-We also, don’t keep our reaction limited to a few moments, it continues for long duration’s.
+We also, don’t keep our reaction limited to a few moments, it continues for longer duration’s.
 Think of an example of an incident which kept affecting you(i.e to which you kept reacting) long after it happened.
-Thus, we keep producing more and more Vritis in our mind for every idea that strikes it and hence, it is occupied all the time and almost never still.
+Thus, we keep producing more and more vibrations(Vritis) in our mind for every idea that strikes it and hence, it is occupied all the time and almost never still.

 Secondly, unlike the tree where the number of crows who come and go is limited, our mind is almost at every moment buzzing with a new idea.
 To understand it better, visualize a crow coming to sit on a branch as soon as another one leaves.
 Just as the branch would never be still for its always buzzing with crows, so is our mind ever occupied as new thoughts/ideas keep striking across it every moment.
 No wonder, we find it so tough to focus our attention and energy on one idea and make it our life for each moment we are providing fodder to our mind in form of a new idea or a new reaction.